Image-Science-Lab-cmu/SVAF/README.md

 ## Getting Started

-All code contains both (1) the interface to control the sensor (Lucid Vision PHX050S1-P/Q) and the spatial light modulator (HOLOEYE GAEA2), and (2) the algorithm to produce the depth map that we use to control focus.
+All code contains both (1) the interface to control the sensor [Lucid Vision PHX050S1-P/Q](https://thinklucid.com/product/phoenix-5-0-mp-polarization-model-imx264mzrmyr/) and the spatial light modulator [HOLOEYE GAEA2 Phase-Only SLM](https://holoeye.com/products/spatial-light-modulators/gaea-2-phase-only/), and (2) the algorithm to produce the depth map that we use to control focus.

 ## Python program

-This program runs vanilla optical flow to perform phase-based autofocus.
-Detailed code for our CDAF and PDAF algoriothms are coming soon.
+This program runs vanilla optical flow to perform spatially-varying phase-based autofocus (PDAF).
+Detailed code for our spatially-varying CDAF and PDAF algorithms are coming soon.

 ### Dependencies
 If you are using a Lucid Vision polarized camera, please download Arena Python API: